 - All handling equipment should provide maximum protection against tubular damage.
 In order to do so, all equipment should provide the longest practical or necessary die surface.
 Non-directional dies are recommended however directional dies are accepted per API 5CT. - Ensure that the slips are in good working condition, are fitted with the proper size dies, and will accommodate the weight of the string. - Ensure that the elevators are in good working condition, are fitted with the proper size dies, and setting plate and will accommodate the weight of the string.
 Do not use bottleneck elevators.
 Center latch and side door elevators are preferred; however slip grip elevators may also be used. - The power tongs should be rated for 1-1/2 times the torque that is to be applied.
 They should be fitted with the proper size and type of dies, and the dies should conform to the curvature of the tubular.
-Tongs equipped with an integral hydraulic backup are recommended.
-If it is not available, the snub line should be at a 90-degree angle with the tongs and level. - A calibrated power tong torque gauge should be placed in the snub line.
+The snub line should be at a 90-degree angle with the tongs and level. - A calibrated power tong torque gauge should be placed in the snub line.
 To achieve peak performance the optimum torque applied to the connection being run should be approximately half of the gauge scale.
 The handle length of the power tongs should match the handle length for the torque gauge.
 PSI gauges are not suitable for running production tubulars. - Hand held or integral hydraulic backups should be used.
 They should be in working order, fitted with the proper size and type of dies, and should be rated for the torque that is to be applied. - A stabbing board should be utilized to maintain vertical alignment throughout stabbing and make-up.
-A stabbing yoke may also be used.
+A stabbing yoke may also be used. - A safety clamp should be available.
+It should be in good working condition and sized for the tubular and accessories.